OpenAI

 -

-Specify the required information and click Create API Key.
+Fill in the relevant information and click Create API Key.

 -

-For a Unix-based system such as Ubuntu or macOS, you can run the following command in a terminal:
+For Unix-based systems (such as Ubuntu or macOS), run the following command in the terminal:

-For a Windows system, you can run the following command in Command Prompt:
+For Windows systems, run the following command in the command prompt:

 set OPENAI_API_KEY=your-api-key

-You must replace your-api-key with the actual OpenAI API key.
+Make sure to replace your-api-key with your actual OpenAI API key.

 Step 3: Store vector data in seekdb